Board of Governors and Committees

 In addition to their role as a Governor at Coventry University Group, Kevin is a Trustee on the Board of the City and Guilds Group and an industry advisor on innovation.

-David is also Chair of the Education Advisory Committee and a member of the Strategy, Finance and Resources Committee.
+Kevin is also Chair of Education Committee and Research Committee.

 Sue Horner MBE